What is the difference between Crawling, Indexing, and Rendering in SEO?

 Meta Robots Pros:

-Page-level control means granular control
+Page-level control means granular control on an individual URL basis

 It's a highly effective means of controlling page indexation